maswanwick/turbo-octo-telegram/README.md

 ### Style Guide

 #### Naming Convention
-:warning: All names should contain undersocres instead of hyphens.
+:warning: All names should contain underscores instead of hyphens.

 ##### Cookbook
+- The cookbook name should be clear and describe the unit of configuration the cookbook is managing.

 ##### Recipes